dinusv/qml-gantt/README.md

 ### Adding a ```QGanntModel``` data item

-The `QGanttModel` class already provides all the methods required to communicate with the `RangeView` element.
+The `QGanttModel` class is an already implemented version of the ```QAbstractRangeModel``` class, therefore provides all the methods required to communicate with the ```RangeView``` element.
+It's child items contain 3 properites: the **position** and **length**, which are used by the model to keep items sorted for easy access, and the **data** property, which is a variant type customizable by the user.
+It can contain any qml value type, or a reference to a QObject subclass, which can further extend the number of properties available.

-Its items are ordered in ascending order according to their position.
+In the associated sample subproject, I've included the ```QGanttData``` class, which adds a color and label property to each gantt item.

 ### Implementing the ```QAbstractRangeModel```